krish0706/digital-compass/Readme.md

 ![dir-data-disp](imgs/direction-display-screen.jpg)

 ## Magnetic Calibration Process
-Based on reference [2], i have created a python script that can provide the scale and offset required to calibrate the reading from each axis.
+Based on reference [2], I have created a python script (available in the calibration-py-file/ folder) that can provide the scale and offset required to calibrate the reading from each axis.
 The calibrated value for the reading is provided with the following formula.

 Calibrated Axis Data = scale*(raw_reading - bias)